 This Fermented Peruvian Red Pepper Salsa is super easy to make, requires only a few minutes of active time, followed by 3 days fermenting time.
 It will keep in the refrigerator longer than it will take you to eat it!
 TRUST ME. 😀

 Serve as you would your favorite salsa.
+We love it as one of 2 or 3 salsas with Peruvian meatballs, or with Seco de Cordero.
 Fermented Peruvian Red Pepper Salsa may be your new favorite salsa!

 if any fermented foods do you enjoy?
 I'd love to hear about them in the comments below!